I look at my daughters, ages 12 and 13 and 18, and I wonder what others see.

 I’m sorry that the state and country we live in considers you grown women when you are children.

 But boys aren’t men when they have no healthy rites of passage.
-I’m sorry they fear our moon-blood cycles.
+I’m sorry they fear our moon-blood cycles and power.

-If (and when) you are assaulted, harassed, groped…you will be asked what you wore, what you said, what your expression was, what you were doing, why did it happen, why didn’t you avoid it.
+If WHEN you are assaulted, harassed, groped, whistled at, spoken to inappropriately…you will shocked that it happened to you, to your sister, to your friend, to me, to your aunts, your grandmothers.
+You will be asked what you wore, what you said, what your expression was, what you were doing, why did it happen, why didn’t you avoid it.

 I’m sorry that our leaders consider women less-than, without a voice, unimportant.